-At CarSoup.com, they have many services with one goal: to connect buyers and sellers.
+At CarSoup, they have many services with one goal: to connect buyers and sellers.
 CarSoup dealers dramatically lower their cost of acquisition for each car buyer and the website's private party listings remain one of the best values online.

-Unlike popular car finder websites like Edmunds and Kelley blue book, Car Soup offers a broader spectrum of vehicle pricing research options.
-For instance, Kelley blue book specializes mostly in car prices, but Car Soup reviews cars plus trucks, motorcycles, ATVs, personal watercrafts, boats, snowmobiles, RVS and campers and classic vehicles.
+Unlike popular car finder websites like Edmunds and Kelley Blue Book, CarSoup offers a broader spectrum of vehicle pricing research options.
+For instance, Kelley Blue Book specializes mostly in car prices, but CarSoup reviews cars plus trucks, motorcycles, ATVs, personal watercraft, boats, snowmobiles, RVs and campers, and classic vehicles, with their focused websites:

-CarSoup's relationships with local dealers is a bonus for car sellers, since Carsoup can connect them directly with local dealers in their area who can appraise their vehicle and make an offer.
+CarSoup's relationships with local dealers is a bonus for car sellers, since CarSoup can connect them directly with local dealers in their area who can appraise their vehicle and make an offer.
 This is great for people looking to cash in fast on their vehicle.
-It is a bit more reassuring to be connected with a dealer through a Carsoup referral than to simply search for one independently with no recommendations.
+It is a bit more reassuring to be connected with a dealer through a CarSoup referral than to simply search for one independently with no recommendations.

-One last honorable mention falls under the umbrella of CarSoup's relationships with local dealers.
+Another honorable mention falls under the umbrella of CarSoup's relationships with local dealers.
 If someone is looking to sell their vehicle for cash, CarSoup's free tool allows them to skip cold calling to find a local dealer to sell their car to directly.
 This referral tool just requires the car make, model and year and once clicking the NEXT button, customers can select a local dealer they want to possibly sell the car to.
 All that is expected is to mention to the dealer that CarSoup was the one who sent them.

 CarSoup does a good job with features to help individuals looking to sell their vehicle but lacks the full toolbox to help buyers.
 For example, the website does not offer a payment calculator to help buyers assess the true cost of the car.
 This feature is offered by other websites in the car finder niche, which puts CarSoup at a disadvantage.
-CarSoup also does not offer a comparison tool to compare the cars side by side.

 The potential down-side to the free dealer quote is that customers have to submit an email with their first and last name, email, phone and zip code.
 Oftentimes people shopping online for car deals want to remain anonymous.
 They also want to take the time to get prepared before communicating with a dealer.
 This is where tools like the Compare tool, True Cost to Own and Payment Calculator would come in handy.